 Oak Ridge Symphony Orchestra & Chorus in concert

 The Oak Ridge Symphony Orchestra, conducted by Maestro Dan Allcott, is comprised of professional musicians from East Tennessee.
 Founded in 1944, the Symphony performs four concerts each season on the Symphony Series, and also performs at least one free concert in the community each season.
 The Oak Ridge Chorus joins the Oak Ridge Symphony Orchestra in two concerts each season.
-The Oak Ridge Symphony Orchestra is the oldest continually-performing orchestra in Tennessee, and this is its 75th Anniversary Season.
+The Oak Ridge Symphony Orchestra is the oldest continually-performing orchestra in Tennessee, celebrating its 75th Anniversary Season during 2019–2020.

 Karen Kartal, Concertmaster of the Oak Ridge Symphony